streamr-dev/native-sdk/README.md

 This script will recognize the operating system type and install the prerequisities for the SDK.
 It will also create a `setenvs.sh` file in the root directory of the repository that you can use to set the correct environment variables for the SDK when you resume development in a new terminal.

-### Install all the dependencies and build the SDK
+### Install all the dependencies and build the SDK for MacOS and Linux

 ```bash
 ./install.sh